 Course Code: web

-Cover some important concepts and terminology to understand some buzzwords you may have heard but not quite understood.
-Then get hands-on and start creating your first website.
-Learn how to add tags and content to your first page, view your page in a browser, reopen it in an editor to make additions and changes, save those changes, and then view the updated page in a Web browser.
+Today, you'll create your first Web page.
+You'll learn how to add tags and content to your page, view your page in a browser, reopen it in an editor to make additions and changes, save those changes, and then view the updated page in a Web browser.
 These skills will apply to every Web page you ever create, and they'll get you started on creating any page you can imagine.

 There are no prerequisites to take this course.